dejurin/crypto-converter-widget-wp-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-We offer you and your business powerful and easy-to-use solutions in the form of crypto instruments for free, without compromises and trial periods.
-With our powerful and beautiful widgets you can attract more traffic on your website.
-Our HTML-widgets it’s very simple for embeds — just one tag.
+Is a powerful easy-to-use with beauty UI widget to 🔄 conversion crypto with live price update and flash effect.
+Try, You will ❤️‍ it!

 == 📌 Description ==
 The Crypto Converter Widget — is a powerful and easy-to-use with beauty UI real-time web tool to conversion cryptocurrencies FOR ANY WEBSITES.
 Customers can choose from available ≈170 fiat currencies and ≈1,656 crypto.
 For FREE.
+We offer you and your business powerful and easy-to-use solutions in the form of crypto instruments for free, without compromises and trial periods.
+With our powerful and beautiful widgets you can attract more traffic on your website.
+Our HTML-widgets it’s very simple for embeds — just one tag.
 Note: The widget looks like a simple stock ticker, but quickly transforms into a responsive cryptocurrency converter that your users can use at any moment.

 [DEMO](https://co-in.io/crypto-price-widget/) 👀